The Terracotta Warriors

 Furthermore, an empty fourth pit was unearthed, suggesting that the burial pit was left unfinished at the time of the Emperor's death.

-The Emperor’s tomb remains hidden
+The tomb containing the Emporer remains untouched

 According to a first-century BCE account by the Chinese historian Sima Qian, entitled 'The Grand Scribe’s Records,' mercury streams were inlaid in the floor of Qin’s burial chamber to simulate local rivers running through the tomb.
 Consequently, a 2005 archaeological team led by Duan Chingbo ran tests of 4,000 samples taken from the earthen burial mound confirming high levels of mercury.